bahiirwa/sms-order-tracking-via-sukuma-for-wooCommerce/README.md

-# Woocommerce SMS Order Tracking
+# Bulk & Woocommerce SMS Manager

-Send SMS Notifications to your WooCommerce E-Shop when order status or customer notices change using MTN and Airtel Uganda networks.
+Send Bulk SMS or Add SMS Notifications to your WooCommerce E-Shop.

 ## Work in Progress.